mynew4/cmangos-docs-wiki/WorldDB_structure/taxi_shortcuts.md

 #### comments

 This is the text containing hints about this particular flight path.
-It is useful to include destinations, faction (if same destinations are available in faction variants), and notes about origin of this shortcut.
+It is useful to include destinations, faction (if same destinations are available in faction variants), and notes about origin of this shortcut.<br>
 Currently there are following origin markers used:

 -   "... verified: type of the source":